tcsvn/pyadlml/docs/user_guide/stats_and_vis.rst

 Theming
 =======

-There are global options to set the color and colormaps for every plot during a session:
+Pyadlml provides global options to set the primary, secondary color and colormaps for every plot during a session:

 .. code:: python